zengineering/the-office-dialogue/README.md

 That file already exists in the repo (and shouldn't change after running the tools), but if you skipped the [TLDR](https://github.com/zengineering/the-office-dialogue/blob/master/README.md#tldr) you've got your own fresh copy now.

 Some of the results are visualized [here](https://zengineering.github.io/2018/06/04/the-office-dialogue.html).
-Soon I'll have a more exciting website for visualizing all of the data.

 ### Details